By Michael d’Estries

 Cloud County offers a two-year associate of applied science degree.
 In addition, the Kansas school offers a one-year wind energy technician certificate for those with a two- or four-year degree in another discipline.
 Annual base tuition and fees is $3,390.

 In addition to a curriculum similar to the courses described above, the school offers a blade repair program and an operating wind farm on campus.
 And because Kansas is such a wind-friendly state, the school also offers internships at various Kansas-based wind farms.
 That feature has boosted the hire rate for students, according to the school.

 What Comes Next After School?

 Once you have your certificate or degree in hand, finding a job in the industry should be easy.
-There are thousands of jobs available around the country, and you can do a job search by ZIP code on SkillPointe.
-That’s a reflection of the need to support the growing number of wind farms in company portfolios.
-Median pay is just over $56,000, as of May 2020.
+There are thousands of jobs available around the country.
+(Try doing a job search by ZIP code on SkillPointe and you'll get the idea.)
+The robust job market reflects the growing number of wind farms across the nation and the world.

 Michael d’Estries writes about innovation, arts and culture for a variety of outlets.
 When he’s not online, Michael runs his large apple farm and honey business in the Finger Lakes region of New York.